codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/building-docker-images.md

 max-width="100%"
 %}

-In the example above you can see that the version of JDK/JRE is mentioned twice (one in the pipeline and one in the Dockerfile).
-If developers decide to upgrade to Java 11 the need to change both places (and in big companies pipelines are usually managed by operators).
+In the example above, you can see that the version of JDK/JRE is mentioned twice (one in the pipeline and one in the Dockerfile).
+If developers decide to upgrade to Java 11, they need to change both places (and in big companies pipelines are usually managed by operators).
 If this was a multistage build then a developer could simply change just the Dockerfile and be certain that the pipeline is "upgraded" as well.

-We find that workflows like this are mostly coming from legacy CI solutions that are VM based.
-Codefresh is a container native solution, so if you have the opportunity you should create your pipelines from scratch when switching to Docker-based pipelines.
+We find that similar workflows are from legacy CI solutions that are VM-based.
+Codefresh is a container-native solution, so if you have the opportunity you should create your pipelines from scratch when switching to Docker-based pipelines.

 ## Avoiding non-standard Dockerfiles